Cake Boards Question?

 First of all, I love your site..tons of good info!!

-Everything I have read says to put the cake on a bigger board (8 inch cake on 10 inch board)which I understand so you have room for decorating around the cake at the bottom, but the board still shows after decorating and we have really nice stands to put them on and didn't want the boards to show at all when the cake is done.
+Everything I have read says to put the cake on a bigger board (8 inch cake on 10 inch board)which I understand so you have room for decorating around the cake at the bottom, but the board still shows after decorating and we have really nice stands to put them on and didn't want the boards to show at all when it is done.

-I can't put the cakes on the plates and then decorate because there is a place on the bottoms that sticks out to attach the plates to tubes and they won't sit level.
-Someone suggested setting the plates on top of the empty pans but I don't have enough pans and they don't fit in the cake boxes that way.
+I can't put them on the plates and then decorate because there is a place on the bottoms that sticks out to attach the plates to tubes and they won't sit level.
+Someone suggested setting the plates on top of the empty pans but I don't have enough pans and they don't fit in the boxes that way.
 She absolutely does not want the lace stuff around the bottom either...any suggestions?

 Thank you, Brenda

-The tiered cake stand that you are using however should have plates that are at least 2 inches larger in diameter then the cake itself.
+The tiered stand that you are using however should have plates that are at least 2 inches larger in diameter then the cake itself.

-Frost the cakes on the cardboard rounds and then hot glue them in place onto the plastic cake plates.
+Frost the cakes on the cardboard rounds and then hot glue them in place onto the plastic plates.
 The hot glue is pretty thick so that should take up the space from the place that sticks out.
-(Are these Wilton plastic cake plates?)
-You will then do the final decorative border, which covers up any of the cardboard showing around the edge.
+(Are these Wilton plastic plates?)
+You

 I hope that helps.
 Good luck and please let us know how it went.